Once, an afternoon affair. Here, it’s safe.

 I remember when I came up with the song intro and chorus riffs up to the time I worked on it in the studio.
 Something about those feelings that wanted to be free, if I only knew what it was, and I wanted to tell that side of the story.
 Except the words were unnameable but just as real.

 One day I thought about making a video for my song Afternoon Affair, off Nomad Heart album, from old clips I’ve shot.
 From my previous experience working with a music video, it took me weeks of work to finish so I thought nothing less this time around.
 But as soon I started working I could not stop.
 As I was collecting clips, I started editing and putting them together.
 Ideas came and went but I kept chipping away things I didn’t want until it made sense.
 Just enough so I could go on to the next.

 Memories had reappeared from the time I was working with the song as I worked with the video.
 The same feelings that I still don’t have any words to call about but are as true as day and night.

 The heart communicates in abstract languages.
-Sometimes it’s easier to tell a story when you know what you want to say, even if it doesn’t have any words at all.
+Sometimes it’s best to tell a story when you just let the heart speak and trust what it has to say, even if it doesn’t have any words at all.

 Shout out to all the good people who made this journey, interesting, worthwhile and meaningful.
 Thank you!